razvanttn/CTF-Writeups/Welcome – SSS CTF Challange Writeup.md

 #  Challenge Overview

-> This challange hides a flag splitted in 4 parts, as we're being told in the home
+> This challange hides a flag splitted in 4 parts, as we're being told in the home page.

 #  Steps